Esri/arcgis-pro-sdk-community-samples/Framework/Gallery/GalleryDemo (C# 6.0).md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
  1. In Visual Studio click the Build menu.
 Then select Build Solution.
- 2. This solution is using the Newtonsoft.Json Nuget.
-If needed, you can install the Nuget from the "Nuget Package Manager Console" by using this script: "Install-Package Newtonsoft.Json".
  2. Click Start button to open ArcGIS Pro.
  3. ArcGIS Pro will open.
  4. Open a blank project.